TheWolfBro2008/Music-Keybinds/README.md

 ## 🖥️ How Does It Work?

-Music-Keybinds listens to the microphone and detects the pitch you're playing on your instrument.
+Musical-Keybinds listens to the microphone and detects the pitch you're playing on your instrument.
 Each note corresponds to a keyboard key or mouse action.
 All the magic happens locally, with no cloud or internet dependency, ensuring low latency and fast responses.

 > **Currently optimized for instruments like** **Bb Clarinet**, **Trumpet**, **Flute**, and **Saxophone**.
 Support for more instruments may come in the future!